emacsmirror/zmusic/README.markdown

 ## Music creation

-Toggle the note at point with `space`.
+Toggle the note at point with `space`, or left-click to toggle.

 Kill the current beat with `k`, and yank it with `y`.